surifirstpin/biplus_documentation/docs/CalculatedColumn.md

             welcome to Biplus

-## Arithmetic & Logical operations on Data Fileds
+## Arithmetic & Logical operations on Data Fields

             welcome to Biplus